seandstewart/typical/docs/overview.rst

     - Python embraces the builtin type-system and work with it rather than against it.
-    - There should be one -- and preferably only one -- way to do things. ``typical`` follows a predictable waterfall when resolving your type annotation into an actionable coercer for run-time that covers about 99% of cases.
+    - There should be one -- and preferably only one -- way to do things. ``typical`` follows a predictable waterfall when resolving your type annotation into an actionable deserializer for run-time that covers about 99% of cases.
-    - In the instances where this isn't sufficient, ``typical`` provides a simple mechanism for providing your own coercer(s).
+    - In the instances where this isn't sufficient, ``typical`` provides a simple mechanism for providing your own deserializer(s).

 **Performance Matters**
     - It's not good enough to be correct if your application slows to a crawl.
 There's